apache/nuttx/Documentation/guides/port_arm_cm4.rst

 Step7 : Verify
 --------------

-To execute and debug on the evalutaion board, add following configurations.
+To execute and debug on the evaluation board, add following configurations.

 .. code-block::